 Graham founded FLIP as a focal point for his diverse fluid dynamics research and testing group.

-Graham is a Lockheed Martin Endowed Professor in the Aerospace Engineering Department at California Polytechnic State University, where he teaches experimental aerodynamics and other subjects in fluid dynamics, and oversees the Low Speed Wind Tunnel Lab.
-He has been Primary Investigator (PI) or Co-PI on over $3 million of external research and major infrastructure funding.
+Graham is a Lockheed Martin Endowed Professor and Faculty Fellow at the Center for Innovation and Entrepreneurship in the Aerospace Engineering Department at California Polytechnic State University, where he teaches experimental aerodynamics and other subjects in fluid dynamics, and oversees the Low Speed Wind Tunnel Lab.
+He has been Primary Investigator (PI) or Co-PI on over $1 million of external research and major infrastructure funding.

 In 2015 Graham instigated PROVE Lab - the Cal Poly Prototype Vehicles Laboratory, which he oversees as academic adviser.
 PROVE Lab is currently an umbrella for several alternative-energy vehicle projects on land, in the air, and under the waves.

 Prior to this he was a Lecturer and Early Career Researcher at UNSW Australia, where he was also Academic Supervisor to the successful Sunswift Solar Car Racing Team.

 He completed a Masters in Aeronautical Engineering from the University of Glasgow in 2004 and his PhD from UNSW Australia in Sydney in 2009.
 In 2011/2012 he was named a QANTAS Research Fellow of the American Australian Association, leading to an appointment as a visiting Assistant Visiting Research Professor at the United States Naval Academy.